Perfect even modules and the even filtration: Comparison with the -even E-infinity-even filtration

 \begin{proof} The relevant comparison results with the $\mathbf{E}_{\infty}$-filtration are all proven in \cite{hahn2022motivic} using eff descent.
 By \cref{theorem:comparison_between_ev_and_einfty_ev_filtrations}, it is enough to verify that each of the maps appearing in the proof is in fact faithfully even flat in the sense of \cref{definiton:even_faithfully_flat_maps_of_rings}.
 This follows from \cref{proposition:fef_maps_are_hrw_eff} since all of the relevant $\mathbf{E}_{\infty}$-rings are connective. \end{proof}

+\begin{remark} One consequence of \cref{corollary:in_various_example_hrw_filtration_is_ev_filtration} is that the even filtration on $\THH(R)$ and its variants depends only on the $\mathbf{E}_{1}$-ring structure on topological Hochschild homology.
+Beware that if we think of $\THH(R)$ as a functor of $R$, this means that the even filtration on $\THH$ depends on the $\mathbf{E}_{2}$-ring structure of $R$. \end{remark}

 \begin{remark} In \cite{hahn2022motivic}, Hahn-Raksit-Wilson also prove comparison results with motivic filtrations on $\TC^{-}(-)$, $\TC(-)$ and $\TP(-)$.
 However, in these cases their definition of an appropriate $\mathbf{E}_{\infty}$-even filtration is different from the one we recalled in \cref{definition:e_infty_even_filtration}, as one has to take the $S^{1}$-action into account.

-We expect that after appropriate modifications are made to \cref{definition:even_filtration_of_an_r_module}, the comparison can be extended to cover $\TC^{-}(-)$, $\TC(-)$ and $\TP(-)$. \end{remark}
+In upcoming joint work with Raksit \cite{motivic_cohomology_of_e2_rings}, we will show how the constructions in this paper can be applied to construct motivic filtrations on $\TC^{-}(-)$ and $\TP(-)$ of reasonable $\mathbf{E}_{2}$-rings.
+We expect that the same is possible in the case of $\TC(-)$, but it is not yet clear how to do so. \end{remark}

 Beware that for a general $\mathbf{E}_{\infty}$-ring, the $\mathbf{E}_{\infty}$-even and even filtrations can disagree.
 We learned the following instructive example from Robert Burklund:

 \begin{example} Let $R \colonequals \mathbb{F}_{2} \otimes \Sigma^{\infty}_{+} \Omega^{\infty} S^{1}$ be the free $\mathbb{F}_{2}$-$\mathbf{E}_{\infty}$-algebra on a class $x \in \pi_{1} R$.
 The homotopy groups of $R$ can be described in terms of Dyer-Lashof operations, namely